Policy Table of Contents

 Overseeing Service Providers

 The Program Coordinator shall coordinate with those responsible for the third-party service procurement activities among the Information Technology Services and other affected departments to raise awareness of, and to institute methods for, selecting and retaining only those service providers that are capable of maintaining appropriate safeguards for nonpublic financial information of students and other third parties to which they will have access.
-In addition, the Program Coordinator will work with the Vice President of Administration and Finance or the Vice President for Enrollment and Student Services to develop and incorporate standard, contractual protections applicable to third party service providers, which will require such providers to implement and maintain appropriate safeguards.
+In addition, the Program Coordinator will work with the Vice President of Finance, the Dean of Enrollment, and/or the Institutional Reporting and Compliance Manager to develop and incorporate standard, contractual protections applicable to third party service providers, which will require such providers to implement and maintain appropriate safeguards.